Quiet Spaces & Sensory Breaks at Disneyland Paris – Full Guide

 • Watch from side angles where exits are easier

-• Don’t feel guilty skipping fireworks if everyone is exhausted
+• Do not feel guilty skipping fireworks if everyone is exhausted

 ☔ Indoor vs Outdoor Calm Spots

 • Rainy day?
-Use the arcades and indoor shows.
+Use the arcades, indoor shows and covered areas.

 • Hot weather?
 Head for Animation Celebration, Adventure Way seating or shaded Adventure Isle areas.